De Blasio addresses bike safety 'emergency' after 17th New York cyclist dies

 (CNN)Seventeen cyclists have died in New York this year, Mayor Bill de Blasio said Thursday, while announcing a $58.4 million plan to enhance bike safety.
 He said 2018 saw just 10 cyclist deaths in total.

 "This has been an extraordinarily painful few weeks," de Blasio said during a news conference where he held a moment of silence for the victims.
-Two of bicyclists were hit and killed by trucks on Tuesday, and another cyclist is in critical condition after a crash Wednesday morning, according to reports from the New York Police Department.
+Two of bicyclists were fatally struck by trucks on Tuesday, and another cyclist is in critical condition after a crash Wednesday morning, according to reports from the New York Police Department.

 The new bike safety plan promises to add 30 miles of protected bike lanes -- which put a physical barrier between riders and vehicles -- every year, with the goal of reaching 80 miles by 2021, Commissioner Polly Trottenberg of the New York Department of Transportation said Thursday.
 The city will also hire 80 new staff members dedicated to carrying out these efforts, she said.